 If you want the bride’s face to be emphasized, you must examine all the other elements that fall into the frame.
 Check if all lines are directed to her eyes.
 There must be no distracting things or parts of the body, both in the foreground and in the background.
 For example, you can choose a background that matches the color of the bride's dress.
 Thus, all attention will be on her face.

 While planning your bride and groom poses, you should not forget that a wedding photo session should not turn into a hard trial.
 The newlyweds should enjoy the shooting process, so choose the poses that will be the most natural for them.
 Learn more about the best wedding ideas and postures by reviewing the Wedding Photographer Guide.

-Choosing the right shoulder position is one of the basic steps to get truly amazing photos.
-For example, you decide to place a couple facing each other and you take pictures from the side.
-That is one of the most popular bride and groom poses.
+To place a couple facing each other is one of the most popular bride and groom poses.
 But if the bride’s shoulder is raised too high, it can disrupt the entire balance of the image and attract unnecessary attention.
 In this case, ask the bride to lower her shoulder and turn a little clockwise.
-In this way, you can also add some space between the couple.
+Add some space between the couple.

 Proper arrangement of the fingers and hands is also an essential part of the bride and groom poses.
 If the chosen pose involves interlocking, check how they look.
 For instance, the photo where only the groom's fingers are visible on the bride’s waist can’t be successful.
 They immediately attract attention, forcing you to think about where they came from.

 Since your couple has to stand a lot on their wedding day, this can cause fatigue and inconvenience.
 All this can affect the emotions and feelings that will be seen in the photo.
 Choose the most comfortable position for the couple’s legs.
 Find out which one the body weight falls on most often.
 Change the bride and groom poses to make the couple feel more natural and give them a little rest.